geoph9/speech-recognition-gr/README.md

 In addition, I plan to add some example scripts on how to train your own system.
 The idea of this repo came from [this](https://github.com/egorsmkv/speech-recognition-uk) similar project for Ukrainian.

 Feel free to contact me for anything related.
-If you have any addition sources, please add them yourself (PR) or send me a PM and I can add them.
+If you have any addition sources, please add them yourself (PR) or send me an email and I can add them.

 ## Data